The number of overseas Filipino workers has continuously been increasing in number over the years.

 OFWs are said to have contributed significantly to the Philippines’ economy due to their valuable remittances.
 Thus, they are tagged as the country’s heroes and warriors.
-Filipinos working abroad only have one goal in mind — as they leave their families behind and work overseas –- that is, to have the substantial income to provide the needs of their families left in the Philippines and in the hope of better and prosperous lives.
+Filipinos working abroad only have one goal in mind — as they leave their families behind and work overseas –- that is, to have a substantial income to provide for the needs of their families left in the Philippines and in the hope of better and prosperous lives.

 However, it is a sad reality that some overseas Filipino workers get wasted and were not able to save up money after years of working abroad.
 These unfortunate OFWs might have mistakenly managed their income.
 Find out here the top 5 money mistakes OFWs often make:

 “Aba, nasa abroad na rin naman ako.. dapat branded din ang gamit ko..”

 To some Filipinos abroad, the lure of the opportunity to own and wear luxury items is irresistible.
 They might have been dreaming to own Gucci or Hermes bag, a Tiffany bracelet, the latest iPhone model, or the largest flat screen television long before they decided to go abroad.
 Such accessories and gadgets might give them some bragging rights to others, especially those whom they believe belittle them and underestimate their abilities.

 O ayan, anong masasabi mo sa original na Swarovski na hikaw at singsing ko?